energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 :math:`58.6/1.0679\cdot 11.25/8.24=74.9` b€\ :sub:`2015`.
 And the extra
 cost is :math:`393/1.0679\approx 367.8` M€\ :sub:`2015`/GW.

-Data regarding cross-border interconnexions are given in Section *Electricity imports and exports*.
+Data regarding cross-border interconnections are given in Section *Electricity imports and exports*.

 Losses (:math:`\%_{net,loss}`) in the electricity